matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 uses the popular "cascade of Haar-like features" algorithm to get initial bounds for faces in an image.

-In this post I discuss my attempts to invert this face detection algorihm:
+In this post I describe a script I wrote to invert this face detection
-Instead of taking an image and telling you whether it contains a face, it will generate an image of a face, using nothing more than cascade data.
+algorihm: Instead of taking an image and telling you whether it contains a face, it will generate an image of a face, using nothing more than cascade data.

 ## Haar Cascades